Alii-Khaled/Implemented-Machine-Learning-Algorithms/README.md

 # Implemented-Machine-Learning-Algorithms
-Here I have implemented some machine learning algorithms completely by myself to get to deepen my understand to concepts behind them
+Here I have implemented some machine learning algorithms completely by myself to get to deepen my understand to concepts behind them and to improve myself in Python.

 Such as:-

 1- Linear Regression